deepdoctection/deepdoctection/docs/tutorials/Analyzer_Model_Registry_And_New_Models.md

 For this purpose, we use a pre-trained model from the [**Layout-Parser**](https://layout-parser.github.io) repository.
 This model is supported by Detectron2.
 The model weights can be found [**here**](https://www.dropbox.com/s/6ewh6g8rqt2ev3a/model_final.pth?dl=1), and the model configuration [**here**](https://www.dropbox.com/s/6ewh6g8rqt2ev3a/model_final.pth?dl=1).
 The model has been pre-trained on a historical newspaper dataset and detects the following layout segments: PHOTOGRAPH, ILLUSTRATION, MAP, COMIC, EDITORIAL_CARTOON, HEADLINE, and ADVERTISEMENT.
 These categories do not yet exist in the **deep**doctection ecosystem and must be registered beforehand.

+### Registering the new layout categories

 ```python
 @dd.object_types_registry.register("NewspaperType")